enqueuezero/site/build-up/README.md

 "*Let Autonomous Process React to Events.*" This principle describes an architectural pattern of using event-driven approach when building a large scaling system.
 Each process publishes an event when there is a significant change in state; the other processes can subscribe and react to these events, possibly publishing to a new event.
 Such a principle tends to yield a system that has loosely coupled software components and services.
 Some open-source software such as Kubernetes are in essence a massive set of autonomous processes running on nodes.

-"*Server Process Is Not A Neccessity.*" This principle describes when opting for library design is just enough for some use cases.
+"*Server Is Not A Neccessity.*" This principle describes when opting for library design is just enough for some use cases.
 For example, ZeroMQ is a brokerless messaging queue library; SQLite is a serverless database library.
 Neither of the libraries require running a standalone server process.
 By embedding the library in the creation of a still great program, we remove the administrative overhead, reduce the network round-trips, and get ride of *single point of failure (SPOF)*.

 ------